-Bullet Journals.
-Heard of them?
+Have you heard of bullet journals?
 If you’re not an Instagram or Pinterest aficionado, chances are you may not have done.
 But having a bullet journal is an excellent way to get on top of your productivity and creative output – especially if you’re a writer.
 In this post, I’m going to be looking at how you can start your own bullet journal and why it’s such an essential tool for writing.

-I only started using bullet journals this month and in the 21 days we’ve had of June so far, I’ve managed to produce more work, in a focused manner, than I have in the whole of the year to date.
+I only started using bullet journals this month.
+However, in the 21 days we’ve had in June so far, I’ve managed to produce more work, in a focused manner, than I have in the whole of the year to date.
 I’ve accomplished at least five things every single day, including the planning for how I’m going to make a start on my book.
-I know, I’m shocked too.

 For example, I have one that’s purely dedicated to my writing work, and another that’s for my day-to-day life.
 If I mix them up it all starts to look like just another to-do list and then that becomes something ‘too much’, that I can easily ignore.

 You want space to doodle, design and craft!
-You can use any old basic notebook to start with, or if you’d like to jump right in with something ready to use, colourful and pretty, check out some planner kits which come with lots of accessories built-in for you to mix and match with.
+You can use any old basic notebook to start with, or if you’d like to jump right in with something ready-to-use, colourful and pretty, check out some planner kits which come with lots of accessories built-in for you to mix and match.